murshidazher/hasura-social/README.md

 # [hasura-social](https://github.com/murshidazher/hasura-social)
 > A social platform created using [Hasura GraphQL](https://hasura.io/)

 - A code-base for learning hands-on about hasura graphql.
-This is a part repo made for demonstration.
+This is a repo made for demonstration.

 ## Table of Contents